maorash/Local-Global-INRs/README.md

 # Local-Global SIREN
 python decode_video.py --experiment_name test_video_lg --mode lg --dataset cat --downsample 5 8 8 --overlaps 2 1 1 --hidden_features 17600 --global_hidden_features 180 --decode --checkpoint_path model.pth
 ```

+To crop specific partitions of the video, use any one (or more) of the following flags:
+- `--crop_entire_dim_values`: A list of three lists.
+Crop partitions based on indices in specific dimensions, across all the signal.
+For example:
+  - To crop the entire spatial border of the video (across all frames), assuming the video was downsampled by a factor of 8 in each spatial dimension, pass `--crop_entire_dim_values [[],[0,7],[0,7]]`.
+  - To crop the second and third partitions in the temporal dimension (across all spatial locations), pass `--crop_entire_dim_values [[1,2],[],[]]`.
+- '--crop_partition_indices': A list of lists of size three.
+Crop specific partitions based on their indices (in this case, each partition is indexed by three coordinates).
+For example:
+  - To crop partition at the start of the video, in the bottom right corner (assuming the video was downsampled by a factor of 8 in each spatial dimension), pass `--crop_partition_indices [[0,7,7]]`.